openstack/devstack/tools/xen/README.md

 a XenServer 5.6 + Openstack development environment.
 This file gives some pointers on how to get started.

+Xenserver is a Type 1 hypervisor, so it needs to be installed on bare metal.
+The Openstack services are configured to run within a "privileged" virtual machine on the Xenserver host (called OS domU).
+The VM uses the XAPI toolstack to communicate with the host.

 Step 1: Install Xenserver
 ------------------------
-Install XenServer 5.6 on a clean box.
+Install XenServer 5.6+ on a clean box.
 You can get XenServer by signing up for an account on citrix.com, and then visiting: https://www.citrix.com/English/ss/downloads/details.asp?downloadId=2311504&productId=683148

+For details on installation, see: http://wiki.openstack.org/XenServer/Install

 Here are some sample Xenserver network settings for when you are just getting started (I use settings like this with a lappy + cheap wifi router):